 In 2012, the DofBC assisted the newly formed European Freedom Network (EFN), the International Christian Alliance on Prostitution (ICAP), and Business as Mission (BAM) in hosting a combined international consultation addressing the issues of human trafficking and sexual exploitation throughout Europe.
 After this first “Bridge Conference” and responding to the challenge and advice from the experienced leaders of these networks, the Outreach Team continued more consistently with weekly outreaches, while the DofBC continued researching and trying to grasp who was doing what to address these issues in Bulgaria specifically.
 The question from the Outreach Team was, “What do we do, what do we say, when any of these prostituted women with whom we are developing relationships, asks for help to leave her place of exploitation and move towards a new way of life?”
 The reality was there were very few, if any, options to which they could refer the women being prostituted, for help.

-Then, in 2014, the Daughters of Bulgaria Foundation (DofBF) was registered as a non-profit organization in Bulgaria.
-And the following year, the DofBF entered into a partnership relationship with the SA Foundation to establish a franchise project of their Program Model and The Rose Garden Program (RGP) was created as a subsidiary organ of the DofBF.
+In 2014, the Daughters of Bulgaria Foundation (DofBF) was registered as a non-profit organization in Bulgaria, and in 2015, the DofBF entered into a partnership relationship with the SA Foundation to establish a franchise project of their Program Model and the Rose Garden Program (RGP) was created as a subsidiary organ of the DofBF.

 TIMELINE of IMPORTANT EVENTS

 • A challenge by a woman reaching out to prostituted women in Prague, seeing so many Bulgarian woman said, “Give me something to send them home to.”